caltechlibrary/andor/docs/load-workflow.md

 # Loading Workflow(s)

-Workflows are a central organzation of **AndOr** for access (permissioning) as well as organizating curitorial into work queues.
+Workflows are a central organization of **AndOr** for access (permissioning) as well as organizing curatorial into work queues.
 The `load-workflow` verb will create/update workflows available to **AndOr**.
 A workflow is defined in [TOML]().
 A toml file can